avi-patel1/oldWebsite2/_pages/about.md

   - /about/
   - /about.html
 ---
 Hello, my name is Avi Patel.
 I'm a graduate student at UC Santa Cruz in the Department of Astronomy and Astrophysics.
-My interests include anomaly detection in time-series data, deep learning, data mining and visualiation.
+My interests include anomaly detection in time-series data, deep learning, data mining and visualization.
 My research is using machine learning to detect and characterize variable stars.

 I received a Bachelor of Science in Mechanical Engineering from the California Institute of Technology and Bachelor of Science in Physics from Haverford College.